Learn how to make and keep friends and romantic relationships.

 • Decrease the likelihood of depression and anxiety linked to loneliness

-• Minimize the occurrence of bullying.
+• Minimise the occurrence of bullying.

 Autism, anxiety, and social challenges can make life hard for young adults -